International Regulatory Forums

 Australia is represented on the BCBS by APRA and the RBA.

-The Committee on Payment and Settlement Systems (CPSS) contributes to strengthening the financial market infrastructure through promoting sound and efficient payment, clearing and settlement systems.
+The Committee on Payments and Market Infrastructures (CPMI), formerly the Committee on Payment and Settlement Systems, contributes to strengthening the financial market infrastructure through promoting sound and efficient payment, clearing and settlement systems.

-Australia is represented on the CPSS by the RBA.
+Australia is represented on the CPMI by the RBA.

 Financial Stability Board